mdlai/dsp/statistics/8-3-scoring.md

 ![png](output_83_13_1.png)

 It appears that as lambda increases, the mean error increases.
-However, based on the three graphs above, the increase in error seems directly porportional to the increase in lambda.
+However, based on the three graphs above, the increase in error seems directly proportional to the increase in lambda.
 The graphs are the same but scaled by multiples of 10.